Morris-Research-Group/bayexpress/README.md

 For bootstrapping experiments we created 100 shuffled data sets consisting of 3, 6, 12, and 20 replicates of the pool of 44/42 which we used for package comparison.
 This was done in [comparison_data.ipynb](comparison_data.ipynb).

-All code is written in Python 3.10.6 (except running _DESeq2_, _edgeR_ in R), the conda environment export can be found in [environment.yml](environment.yml) containing all python and R package necessary.